 White Part of Eye Swollen Like Jelly Treatment

 The main goal of treatment is to reduce inflammation.
-So, to manage the swelling, accompanying discomfort and reduced vision, over-the-counter antihistamines, and cool compresses (preferably ice) placed on the closed eyes may help to alleviate the symptoms caused due to allergies.
+So, to manage swelling, accompanying discomfort and reduced vision, over-the-counter antihistamines, and cool compresses (preferably ice) placed on the closed eyes may help to alleviate the symptoms caused due to allergies.
 Your eye doctor might advise you to stop wearing contact lenses when your eyes are suffering from this condition.

 Further treatment of chemosis may depend on the underlying cause of the chemosis.